Geert Rouwenhorst

-His recent work with Gary B. Gorton has been influential in establishing the idea of commodities as an asset class and has fueled the rise of commodity indices and exchange-traded funds.
+His work with Gary B. Gorton circa 2012 has been influential in establishing the idea of commodities as an asset class and has fueled the rise of commodity indices and exchange-traded funds.
 He has studied the relative performance of futures and the underlying commodities.

+Rouwenhorst is also a partner at SummerHaven Investment management, a smaller firm which focuses on commodities.